wp-plugins/key4ce-osticket-bridge/readme.txt

 Stable tag: 1.0
 License: GPLv3

-Integrate osTicket into your wordpress site.
+Get your own advanced ticket system in Wordpress and Integrate osTicket into your wordpress site.
+Works with osTicket v1.8 and 1.9

 == Description ==